gabestuf/Classroom-Simulator-MQP/README.md

 ## Description

-The goal of this project is to be able to generate the initial scenarios from an API and eventually generate frames that can be sent as a JSON body to a client.
+The goal of this server is to be able to generate the initial scenarios from an API and eventually generate frames that can be sent as a JSON body to a client.

 ## How to Use